-Some folks, often but not exclusively the young ones, complain about “scratchy” hats and other articles made of wool.
+Some folks, often but not exclusively the young ones, complain about “scratchy” hats and other articles made of wool with wide selection of the same.
 I knit these balaclavas in Berroco Vintage and the grandkids are all smiles.
 (You can tell by Evelyn’s eyes that she’s smiling.)
 No scratchiness.
 It’s possible some of the smiles are because the children decided these balaclavas are actually Lego helmets.

 Vintage is an excellent workhorse acrylic (52%), wool (40%), nylon (10%) worsted weight blend.
 The wool adds warmth and wicking qualities.
 And the acrylic and nylon tame the perceived scratchiness.